KoninMikhail/study-playground/README.md

-# **Study playground**
+# Books
 > Sandboxes, books, experiments and everything to improve the quality of the code.

-# Books

 | Book                                                                                                                                                                                                                                                                                                                                                                                                       |  language  |  Status   |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:----------:|:---------:|